Franklin College at UGA

 Housing is not covered by tuition and fees.
 Students are responsible for securing their own housing.

-- Year 1 in Athens: There are many options for housing in the Athens area, both on and off campus.
+- In Athens: There are many options for housing in the Athens area, both on and off campus.
 This link is a good source for more information about Athens housing: https://isl.uga.edu/wp-content/uploads/sites/8/2020/09/Off-Campus_Living_Guide_2020-min.pdfhttps://sga.uga.edu/uploads/docs/SGA_Student_Housing_Guide.pdf

 Want to Get Started?